Proud Community Partners of Academy Canada

 Douglas College: Academy Canada has signed a lease agreement that enables our graduates to apply for transfer of credit at Douglas College.
 This agreement will provide Academy Canada Therapeutic Recreation program graduates with the transfer of up to 60 credits and an opportunity to apply to Douglas College’s Bachelor of Therapeutic Recreation degree program.

 NL Construction Association: Academy Canada has a close working relationship with the Newfoundland & Labrador Construction Association (NLCA).
 The NLCA is an incorporated not-for-profit association for contractors, builders, and suppliers primarily engaged in Newfoundland and Labrador’s construction industry.
 Members are representatives of every construction industry disciplines, and also architectural and engineering firms.
 Since its founding in 1968, NLCA has been received recognition from government, architectural and engineering professions, and the general public as the construction industry’s provincial representative.
-James Loder, Academy Canada Director, has served on the NLCA Board since 2012 and held roles as Vice-Chair.
+James Loder, Academy Canada Consultant, has served on the NLCA Board since 2012 and held roles as Vice-Chair.
 Academy Canada has also partnered with the Association to deliver several professional training programs, including the Future Prospects Scholarship program and Gold Seal credentials.

 NL Association of Career Colleges: The NLACC is a not-for-profit association that represents the interests of member college students, faculty, staff and partners on provincial matters.
 The Association works closely with government to develop educational policy, liaisons with student groups, responds to media requests, and represents the sector in community, business and social matters.
 Both AC President Michael Barrett and Director James Loder have served for several years on the NLACC Board of Directors (including as President) in order to ensure that the interests of our students are heard.
 The NLACC is the provincial arm of the National Association of Career Colleges